RonenNess/GeonBit.UI/README.md

 - - In addition, renamed 'DropDown.SelectedPanelHeight' to 'DropDown.DefaultSelectedTextPanelHeight', and this property will only be used if 'DropDownSelectedPanel' stylesheet is missing, or define default height to 1 or 0.
 - Removed compile warnings by adding defaults and `= null!`.
 - Changed Slider and Progress bar Min and Max properties to support negative numbers.
 Now sliders can go negative!
+- Fixed typos.
+- Added option to create Image from path.

 ## Credits